Marlins vs. Cubs Player Props Betting Odds

 Arraez Stats

-- Arraez has 42 hits with six doubles, a triple, a home run, 14 walks and 12 RBI.
-He's also stolen one base.
+- Arraez has collected 45 hits with six doubles, a triple, a home run and 14 walks.
+He has driven in 12 runs with one stolen base.

-- Arraez hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 games he is batting .400 with two doubles, six walks and five RBI.
+- Arraez has recorded a base hit in eight straight games.
+During his last 10 outings he is hitting .457 with two doubles, five walks and three RBI.

 Arraez Recent Games